SiddharthGogireddy/SentinelAI/README.md

 ## Project Status

-🚧 **Currently in development**
+ **In active development**

-The core analysis pipeline is functional, while additional features such as advanced document retrieval, dashboard improvements, and deployment are under development.
+Core document analysis, permission detection, risk assessment, and AI-assisted guidance are implemented.
+Additional features such as RAG-based document chat, browser extension support, and deployment are planned.

 ## Current Pipeline